aferen/monolithic-shop-angular-springboot/README.md

 ```

 ###### Note:
-> This application has been cloned from the following [link](https://github.com/monobasic/Angular-Reactive-Demo-Shop) and the backend of the application has been changed from google firebase to [spring-boot](https://github.com/ahmetfurkaneren/monolithic-shop-springboot)
+> This application has been cloned from the following [link](https://github.com/monobasic/Angular-Reactive-Demo-Shop) and the backend of the application has been changed from google firebase to spring-boot.

 ## Installation of Backend